MJaloui/IAM-Users-Groups-S3-Access/README.md

 ## **Project Highlights**

-🔐 This project demonstrates how to manage IAM users and groups effectively while granting access to an S3 bucket.
+🔒 This project demonstrates how to manage IAM users and groups effectively while granting access to an S3 bucket.

-🔐 It covers creating IAM users, organizing them into groups, and assigning permissions to access AWS S3 resources.
+🛡️ It covers creating IAM users, organizing them into groups, and assigning permissions to access AWS S3 resources.

-🔐 The project showcases the use of **AWS IAM**, **AWS S3**, and **best practices for permissions management** in the cloud.
+🔑 The project showcases the use of **AWS IAM**, **AWS S3**, and **best practices for permissions management** in the cloud.

-## **Capabilities**
+## **🔧 Capabilities 🔧**
-🔧 Explains the need for Identity and Access Management (IAM) on AWS.
+🔹 Explains the need for Identity and Access Management (IAM) on AWS.

-🔧 Demonstrates how to create and manage IAM users and groups.
+🔹 Demonstrates how to create and manage IAM users and groups.

-🔧 Attaches S3 Full Access policies to IAM users, groups, and roles.
+🔹 Attaches S3 Full Access policies to IAM users, groups, and roles.

-🔧 Highlights security best practices, including the principle of least privilege for IAM policies.
+🔹 Highlights security best practices, including the principle of least privilege for IAM policies.

 ## **🚨 Technologies 🚨**
 - **Linux**